International Festival of University Choirs

 The International Festival of University Choirs is an international choral festival held in various venues within Poland's Wielkopolska region.
 Established in 1998, it is organised by Adam Mickiewicz University (AMU), the AMU Chamber Choir, and the Association of Friends of the AMU Chamber Choir, and is intended to showcase choral music from different traditions.
 Its artistic director is Krzysztof Szydzisz.

-In order to expose foreign participants to Polish culture, every other year the festival culminates in a performance by all choirs of a piece of contemporary Polish music.
-Pieces performed so far include: